Contents of Article

-Now you have read ‘Part 1: Technology, Validity, and Reliability’ and understand the technology and its limitations, we can begin to discuss and dismantle the some of the metrics that are commonly monitored (e.g. total distance, relative distance, and impacts).
-If you are about to read this article, and have not yet read Part 1, then we highly-advise you do so – simply click on the link below:
+Following on from the article ‘Part 1: Technology, Validity, and Reliability’ and understanding the technology and its limitations, we can begin to discuss and dismantle some of the metrics that are commonly monitored (e.g. total distance, relative distance, and impacts).
+If you are about to read this article and have not yet read Part 1, then we highly advise you do.

-In recent years, the use of wearable technology in professional sports has become common practice, and is supplementing the physical development department’s ability to monitor athletic performance and readiness.
-In most circumstances, sport scientists monitor the following metrics and produce reports on a daily and/or weekly basis:
+In recent years, the use of wearable technology in professional sports has become common practice and is supplementing the physical development department’s ability to monitor athletic performance and readiness.
+In most circumstances, sports scientists monitor the following metrics and produce reports on a daily and/or weekly basis:

 Primary Metrics (i.e. most common)